'I'm not angry, just sad'

 Statues at a grotto at a Catholic church were broken and bent, and flowers in planters tossed on the ground, in a second night of mischief in Sault Ste.
 Marie.

-Damage to the brick cave, dedicated to Our Lady of Fatima, at Our Lady of Good Counsel Church was discoverd Saturday morning.
+Damage to the brick cave, dedicated to Our Lady of Fatima, at Our Lady of Good Counsel Church was discovered Saturday morning.

 'I'm not angry, just sad' Back to video